tetratelabs/proxy-wasm-go-sdk/README.md

         1. TinyGo's WASI target does not support some of syscall: For example, we cannot import `crypto/rand` package.
         2. TinyGo does not implement all of reflect package([examples](https://github.com/tinygo-org/tinygo/blob/v0.14.1/src/reflect/value.go#L299-L305)).
-        3. [proxy-wasm-cpp-host](https://github.com/proxy-wasm/proxy-wasm-cpp-host) has not supported some of WASI APIs yet (See the [supported functions](https://github.com/proxy-wasm/proxy-wasm-cpp-host/blob/master/include/proxy-wasm/exports.h#L135-L150), though some of them are just nop).
+        3. [proxy-wasm-cpp-host](https://github.com/proxy-wasm/proxy-wasm-cpp-host) has not supported some of WASI APIs yet
     - These issues will be mitigated as TinyGo and proxy-wasm-cpp-host evolve.
 - There's performance overhead of using Go/TinyGo due to GC
     - `runtime.GC` is called whenever the heap runs out (see [1](https://tinygo.org/lang-support/#garbage-collection),